ashhadulislam/augmentdatalib_source/README.md

 https://augmentdatalib-docs.readthedocs.io/en/latest/

 ### Citation
-If you are using this library in your research please cite the project.
+If you are using this library in your research please cite the following.

 Ashhadul Islam, Samir Brahim Belhaouari, Atiq Ur Rahman, Halima Bensmail,
 KNNOR: An oversampling technique for imbalanced datasets,